Aerial Monocular 3D Object Detection: Methodology

 where $z$ is the index of the altitude level, $\mathbf{G}^{\rm (bev)}(x,y,z)$ is possible feature representation at the coordinate $(x,y,z)$. $\mathbf{A}^{\rm (bev)}(x,y,z)$ is the confidence that the altitude value of the feature point at the coordinate $(x,y)$ ranges in the $z$-th altitude level.
 Here, the 3D feature $\mathbf{G}^{\rm (bev)}$ contains the BEV feature across all the possible altitudes.
 As stated in~\cite{lang2019pointpillars}, BEV grids greatly reduce the computational overhead while offering similar performance to 3D voxel grids.
-So we use the flatten BEV feature while keeping the relative importance in the altitude levels to perform 3D object detection.
+So we use the flattened BEV feature while keeping the relative importance in the altitude levels to perform 3D object detection.

-\mypar{Deformable transformation} Through geometric transformation across all the possible altitudes, we get flat yet `stereo' BEV feature.
+\mypar{Deformable transformation} Through geometric transformation across all the possible altitudes, we get flat yet stereo-like BEV feature.
 The non-parametric geometric transformation lacks learnable flexibility.
-Ideally, if the altitude is precisely estimated, the BEV feature could exactly represent the real world.
+Ideally, if the right altitude is localized, the BEV feature can exactly represent the real world.
 However, the severe long-range issue along with the aerial view makes the altitude estimation especially difficult.
 Therefore, the geometrically transformed BEV feature $\mathbf{F}^{\rm (bev)}_g$ is expected to encounter spatial sampling noise.

 To promote better transformation, a DCN layer is cascaded to augment the geometric spatial sampling with trainable offsets.
 We further concatenate the coordinates with the BEV feature to guide offset learning.
 Since the coordinates could hint at the network with the geometric prior that the perception field is increasing with the distance between objects and the camera, which means that the perturbation area is large at far distance, and vice versa.
 Mathematically, the BEV feature map after the deformable convolution is